mamba-org/rhumba/README.md

+# Rhumba 🐍

-# ¡Caramba!
-R bindings to Mamba! 🐍⬛️
+¡Caramba!
+R bindings to Mamba!

 In early stages of development, but pretty usable.

-⚠️ACHTUNG!⚠️ It's necessary to build mamba from source with the master branch to use it.
+## Use

+You can use Mamba as your new package manager.

+Set the channel you'd rather use:

+`rhumba::set_channels(c("conda-forge", "default"))`

+Try installing something:

+`rhumba::install("xtensor")`

+You might need to setup your `MAMBA_ROOT_PREFIX` if you've never done it before.
+You can do that by calling:

+`rhumba::set_root_prefix(/path/to/prefix)`

+Or use  micromamba shell init ... to initialize your shell, then restart.
+Check the use of micromamba [here](https://gist.github.com/wolfv/fe1ea521979973ab1d016d95a589dcde).

 ## Installation from source